libmapper/libmapper/doc/how_to_compile_and_run.md

 [visual_studio]: https://visualstudio.microsoft.com/vs/

-Once cmake is installed and added to the environment path, libmapper and its dependencies (zlib and liblo) can be built the easy way by running `windows_build.ps1` using powershell or "Run in powershell" form the right-click menu on the file.
+Once cmake is installed and added to the environment path, libmapper and its dependencies (zlib and liblo) can be built the easy way by running `windows_build.ps1` using powershell or "Run in powershell" frrm the right-click menu on the file.
 The libmapper, liblo and zlib dlls can be found in the dist/ directory.
 Tests can be run in dist/tests/ to verify the correct functions, but be sure to copy the dlls (zlib, liblo, libmapper) to the same folder as the executables or add their paths to your PATH environment variable.

 To build the python wheel, run the `windows_build_wheel.ps1` script from /bindings/python.